rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type IsIpmiEnabledInput.
 - Returns System.Boolean.
-### isllmenabled
-Returns whether the account has enabled LLMs.

-- The isllmenabled subcommand takes no arguments.
-- Returns GetLlmEnabledReply.
 ### isloggedintorubriksupportportal
 Is Logged into Rubrik support portal.